bryanwweber/orbital-mechanics-notes/orbital-maneuvers/common-apse-line-example.md

 The semimajor axis is $a_i =$ {glue:text}`common-apse-line-a_i:.2f` km and the eccentricity is $e_i =$ {glue:text}`common-apse-line-e_i:.4f`.
 Next, we need to calculate $r_A$ and $r_B$ to determine the orbital parameters for the transfer orbit.

 There is no target orbit; rather, the target is a point on the apse line at the radius of Earth.
 Thus, $r_B =$ 6378.1 km and $\nu_B =$ 0°. $r_A$ is found from the orbit equation on the initial orbit.
-Then, Eq. {eq}`eq:non-hohmann-orbital-elements` is used to find the orbital elements.
+Then, @eq:non-hohmann-orbital-elements is used to find the orbital elements.

 ```{code-cell} ipython3
 r_A = p_i / (1 + e_i * m.cos(nu_A))